open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 client then it SHOULD signal that fact to the client.
 The client MUST then throttle itself to avoid overwhelming the server.

-To signal backpressure when using gRPC transport, the server SHOULD return an error with code [Unavailable](https://godoc.org/google.golang.org/grpc/codes) and MAY supply additional
+To signal backpressure when using gRPC transport, the server MUST return an error with code [Unavailable](https://godoc.org/google.golang.org/grpc/codes) and MAY supply additional
 [details via status](https://godoc.org/google.golang.org/grpc/status#Status.WithDetails)